 Takes as input a block (default to working block) and creates a new block which is identical in function but uses only single bit gates and excludes many of the more complicated primitives.
-The new block should consist almost exclusively of the combination elements of w, &, \|, ^, and ~ and sequential elements of registers (which are one bit as well).
+The new block should consist almost exclusively of the combination elements of w, w, v, and v and sequential elements of registers (which are one bit as well).
 The two exceptions are for inputs/outputs (so that we can keep the same interface) which are immediately broken down into the individual bits and memories (read and write ports) which require the reassembly and disassembly of the wirevectors immediately before and after.
-These are the only two places where c and s ops should exist.
-If merge\io\vectors is False, then these individual bits are not reassembled and disassembled before and after, and so no c and s ops will exist.
-Instead, they will be named <name>[n], where n is the bit number of original wire to which it corresponds.
+These are the only two places where v and v ops should exist.
+If v or v is False, then these individual bits are not reassembled and disassembled before and after, and so no v and v ops will exist.
+Instead, they will be named v or v is the bit number of original wire to which it corresponds.